 Route 82 Freeway (proposed) and Route 9 Connector

 The connector to Route 9 in Haddam and Chester would likely have become part of the freeway.
 It was conceived in 1961 or earlier, but appears to be an addition to previously existing Route 9 plans.
 A 1964 article describes "an East Haddam connector and two Rt.
-9 interchanges to be constructed at an undetermined future date."
-The connector, with one trumpet interchange at Route 9 (where was the second one to go?) opened on Sept.
+9 interchanges to be constructed at an undetermined future date"; no funding was available at the time.
+The connector, with one trumpet interchange at Route 9, opened on Sept.
 15, 1971.

 Widening in western Norwich

 When the Connecticut Turnpike (now I-395 in the area) opened in 1958, Route 82 became a primary route into downtown Norwich.
 Retail and other business sprouted along the two-lane road, which was no longer sufficient for its traffic.
 In 1969, plans to improve the route included widening to four lanes with a 16 foot median from I-395 to Asylum Street.
 The median was never built, but the widening to four lanes was done in the 1980s.